forkjoseph/vnperf/README.md

 # VNperf: Vehicular Network performance measurement tool
 VNperf is a tool for active measurements of network latency (RTT) on vehicular/mobile networks.
-It supports tuning various parameters for network interfaces, timing, threshold to declare network unavailability.
+It supports tuning various parameters for network interfaces, timing, and threshold to declare network unavailability.
 For each test, it reports network RTT(s) over multiple networks measured simultaneously along with useful vehicular data such as speed and location.